tomyan/coro/README.md

 ### next.resumeThrow

-Some styles of callback APIs have a separate callback just for signalling errors (so called "errbacks").
-For these, use next.resumeThrow.
-In this example, we're using the read method from the q-io/fs NPM module to read in a file:
+Some styles of callback API have a separate callback just for signalling errors (so called "errbacks").
+For these use next.resumeThrow.
+In this example we're using the read method from the q-io/fs NPM module to read in a file:

     var run  = require('coro').run,
         read = require('q-io/fs').read;